kvgc153/legacysurvey-AGEL-plugin/README.md

 # AGEL survey plugin for the legacysurvey-viewer

-This browser extension marks the strong gravitational lenses measured by the [AGEL survey](https://sites.google.com/view/agelsurvey/home?authuser=0) along with the redshifts published in [our latest data release paper](https://arxiv.org/abs/2503.08041).
+This browser extension marks the strong gravitational lenses measured by the [AGEL survey](https://sites.google.com/view/agelsurvey/home?authuser=0) along with the redshifts published in [our latest data release paper](https://arxiv.org/abs/2503.08041) on the LegacySurvey-viewer

 Download the extension for firefox [here](https://addons.mozilla.org/en-US/firefox/addon/agel-plugin-for-legacysurvey/) and chrome (coming soon).

 ### Demo

-All the AGEL survey lenses are marked in green.
+Navigate to the [LegacySurvey-viewer](https://www.legacysurvey.org/viewer) and all the AGEL survey lenses will be marked in green.
 ![](demo.png)

 Clicking on any given circle will show the AGEL ID along with the measured source and deflector redshifts.